Azra Bašić

-Azra Bašić (née Alešević; born 22 June 1959) is a Croatian Bosniak former camp guard during the Bosnian War.
+Azra Bašić (née Alešević; born 22 June 1959) is a Bosniak former camp guard during the Bosnian War.
 While working in a detention camp near the majority Serb settlements of Čardak near Derventa, Bašić beat, tortured and subjected Serb civilian prisoners to particular cruelty and killed one prisoner by stabbing him in the neck.
 Bašić came to the U.S. in 1994 but was eventually extradited to Bosnia and Herzegovina in 2011.
 In 2017, she was found guilty of crimes against the detainees and sentenced to 14 years in prison.

 Profile

 Azra Alešević was born on 22 June 1959 in Rijeka, Croatia, Yugoslavia.
 During the war, she fought with the Bosnian Croat (HVO) army.
 From April 1992 to August 1992, she worked as a guard in three detention camps near the majority Serb settlements of Čardak near Derventa.
 Bosnian state prosecutors charged her with torturing and murdering Serb civilian prisoners at the camps from April to June 1992.

 According to court documents, she married Nedžad Bašić on 1 March 1994, in Bosnia and Herzegovina.
 She went by her maiden and married names, as well as the names Azra Kovačević and Issabell Bašić.
 She came to the United States as a refugee in 1994, eventually settling in Kentucky and becoming a naturalized citizen.
 She took jobs bathing elderly nursing home patients and worked at a Nestlé food plant in the small rural town of Mount Sterling, where locals knew her as "Issabella".

 Bašić was charged in 1993, but was not located by Interpol until 2004.
 The Bosnian government issued a formal extradition request to the United States in 2007.
 The U.S. government requested more evidence, which the prosecutors provided in February and April 2010, before arresting her in 2011.
 She was prosecuted for immigration fraud before being extradited to Bosnia and Herzegovina to stand trial in 2016.